pdbradley/pdbradley.github.io/_posts/2015-10-21-rspec-into-vim-with-quickfix.md

 end
 {% endhighlight %}

-What's going on this is class?
+What's going on in this class?
 You need to **register** the notification that your custom formatter supports (we are only customizing *example_failed* notifications), and then you write a custom method for that type of notification.
-Our custom example_failed method adds a notification to output that consists of the location of the failed example, plus the associated message.
+Our custom example_failed method adds a notification to @output that consists of the location of the failed example, plus the associated message.

 Because I don't want to copy this file into all of my rails projects, I keep it in my ~/code/rspec_support/ folder so all my projects can refer to it.